 If you get TAFDC (welfare), DOR can file a case in court to get the other parent to pay child support.
 See Can I get TAFDC without going to court or helping DTA find him?

-If the other parent did not serve you with any court papers telling you he wanted to bring up visits or custody, then he should not be allowed to talk about these things at the child support hearing.
-If he wants to ask the court for visits or custody, he has to send you a notice for another day in court.
+If the other parent did not serve you with any court papers telling you he wanted to bring up parenting time, visits or custody, then he should not be allowed to talk about these things at the child support hearing.
+If he wants to ask the court for parenting time, visits or custody, he has to send you a notice for another day in court.
 That means you get time to prepare an argument to explain why visits are not in your child’s best interests.

-If the other parent does try to talk about visits when you are in court for child support with DOR, explain to the judge that there is abuse in your case.
+If the other parent does try to talk about parenting time or visits when you are in court for child support with DOR, explain to the judge that there is abuse in your case.
 Also tell the judge that the other parent did not tell you that he would bring up these issues, and that you would like to get legal advice.
 See Child Support and Paternity.